zkmkarlsruhe/ofxTensorFlow2/README.md

 To (re)generate project files for an *existing* project:

 * click the "Import" button in the ProjectGenerator
-* navigate the to base folder for the project ie. "luaExample"
+* navigate to the base folder for the example project ie. "example_XXXX"
 * click the "Update" button

 If everything went Ok, you should now be able to open the generated project and build/run the example.